 Physicians of the Cleveland Clinic Center for Functional Medicine were all licensed medical physicians in their discipline prior to entering the IFM program.

-To be eligible to become a certified functional medicine physician, practitioners must have a license in a primary specialty, with one of the following credentials:
+To be eligible to become a certified functional medicine practitioner, you must have a license in a primary specialty, with one of the following credentials:

 - Medical Doctor

 • Naturopathic Doctor

 (Or equivalent degrees from countries outside of the USA)

 Once a practitioner is accepted into the IFM functional medicine program, they must take the overview course “Applying Functional Medicine in Clinical Practice.”
 After this, the program is made up of six training modules focusing on different systems of the body.
 These six focus areas are: Gastrointestinal, Detox, Immune, Hormone, Cardiometabolic and Energy.
 Courses are offered onsite in cities around the country (and virtual courses are starting to be offered) and are an average of 17 credit hours.
 Once the modules are completed, a case report must be accepted and graded according to IFM criteria, and a written exam must be completed with a passing grade.
 Candidates must successfully complete these program requirements within seven years of the approved application to receive the certified practitioner designation.
 Like all medical physicians, there is ongoing education for functional medicine physicians.

 Functional medicine is an integrative, science-based healthcare approach that is patient-centered.
 Physicians in the Cleveland Clinic CFM focus on disease prevention through: